 - End of course assessment test

-The Bullying and Harassment – What Everyone Needs to Know e-learning course has an assessment at the end, which appears when a delegate completes the whole course.
+This online course has an assessment at the end, which appears when a delegate completes the whole course.
 The details are:

 - 100% online test, can be taken anywhere

 - The end-test consists of multiple-choice questions, randomly selected from the programme

 - Trainees are required to attain 80% of the marks to get a certificate.

 - On passing the knowledge test, learners will be awarded a CPD certified certificate in a downloadable form

 - Should a trainee fail the test they will be able to take it one more time without payment being required.